knative/serving/test/test_images/timeout/README.md

 query parameter `timeout` and responds with "Slept for X milliseconds` where X is the amount of milliseconds passed in.

+## Trying out

+To run the image as a Service outisde of the test suite:

+`ko apply -f service.yaml`

 ## Building

 For details about building and adding new images, see the